-It is very rare for signs to have a location below the waist or behind the body, but it is possible in some signed languages (Nyst 2012).
+It is very rare for signs to have a location below the waist or behind the body, but these are still possible locations in some signed languages (Nyst 2012).

-All signs have a handshape, an orientation, and a location, and many signs also have movement, which is divided into two types. path and local movement.
-Path movement involves articulation at the elbow and/or shoulder, as in THANK-YOU above, which starts off on the chin but moves outward into neutral signing space by extending the elbow.
-Local movement involves articulation at the radioulnar joint, wrist, base knuckles, and/or interphalangeal joints, as in WARN above, in which the signer’s right hand taps the back of the left hand twice by flexing and extending the wrist.
+All signs have a handshape, an orientation, and a location, and many signs also have movement, which is divided into two types: path and local movement.
+Path movement involves articulation at the elbow and/or shoulder, as in THANK-YOU, which starts off on the chin but moves outward along a path into neutral signing space by extending the elbow.
+Local movement involves articulation at the radioulnar joint, wrist, base knuckles, and/or interphalangeal joints, as in WARN, in which the signer’s right hand taps the back of the left hand twice by flexing and extending the wrist.

 Note that the base knuckles and interphalangeal joints are used for handshape, so any movement at those joints can also change the handshape of a sign.
 Similarly, any movement of the other four joints can change the sign’s orientation or location.
 Thus, movement is intertwined with the other three parameters, so it can sometimes be difficult to single out how to analyze a given movement.

-For example, in ASL THANK-YOU, there is both outward movement due to elbow extension and a change in location from chin to neutral signing space.
+For example, in ASL THANK-YOU, there is outward movement due to elbow extension as well as a change in location from the chin to neutral signing space.
 Normally, we describe this by giving the starting location as the actual location, and describe the ending location as part of the movement.
 Thus, we would say that the location of THANK-YOU is the chin, and that it has an outward path movement to neutral signing space.

-Phones are often distinguished by just a single articulatory property.
-For example, [p] and [k] differ only in place, while [t] and [d] differ only in phonation.
-Similarly, two signs may be distinguished in just one parameter.
 Signs which differ in just one parameter are called minimal pairs,.
 An example of a minimal pair in ASL is SORRY and PLEASE, as shown in the video clips below.
 Note for each how they have roughly the same orientation, location, and movement, but different handshapes.
-In SORRY, the open-A handshape is used:
+In SORRY, the open-A handshape is used.

 Similarly, minimal pairs also exist for differences in orientation only, such as PROOF versus STOP in ASL, as shown in the following video clips.
-Note that there is also a slight difference in movement due to the dominant hand bouncing back in PROOF, but otherwise, the two signs have the same handshape, location, and movement.
-In PROOF, the dominant hand is oriented with the palm facing up:
+Note that there is also a slight difference in movement due to the dominant hand bouncing back in PROOF, but otherwise, the two signs have the same handshape, the same location, and mostly the same movement.
+In PROOF, the dominant hand is oriented with the palm facing up.

-Location can also be a distinguishing factor in minimal pairs, such as APPLE versus ONION in ASL, as shown in the following video clips.
-These two signs have the same handshape, orientation, and movement, but they are articulated at different locations.
-APPLE is articulated on the cheek:
+Location can also be a distinguishing factor in minimal pairs, such as with APPLE versus ONION in ASL, as shown in the following video clips.
+These two signs have the same handshape, the same orientation, and the same movement, but they are articulated at different locations.
+APPLE is articulated on the cheek.

-While ONION is articulated on the side of the head near the eye:
+In comparison, ONION is articulated on the side of the head near the eye.

-And finally, minimal pairs also exist for movement, such as THINK versus WONDER in ASL, as shown in the following video clips.
-These two signs have the same handshape, orientation, and location, but they differ in how the hand moves.
-For THINK, the hand moves in toward the head:
+Finally, minimal pairs also exist for movement, such as with THINK versus WONDER in ASL, as shown in the following video clips.
+These two signs have the same handshape, the same orientation, and the same location, but they differ in how the hand moves.
+For THINK, the hand moves inward toward the head.

-But in WONDER, the hand instead traces a circle in the same location:
+But in WONDER, the hand instead traces a circle near the head.